 As 2013 approaches and Canadians resolve to eat a plant-based diet more often in the New Year, Field Roast’s introduction in the country is timely.
 Field Roast’s sausages are the perfect transitional products to help more Canadians eat vegetarian.

 Products and their availability in Canada include a:

 - Smoked Apple Sage Sausage: Representing a savoury combination of apples and sage anchored with Yukon gold potatoes with a subtle hint of hickory smoke.
 (Available today)

 - Italian Sausage: Made with fresh eggplant and packed with fennel, red wine, garlic and sweet peppers.
 (Available today)

 - Mexican Chipotle Sausage: A spicy-hot blend of smoked Chipotle peppers, Chili de Arbol peppers, fresh chopped garlic, sweet onions seasoned with cumin seed and oregano.
 (Available today)

 - Frankfurter: Rooted in tradition, fresh garlic, fresh onions and our own traditional blend of spices make the difference.
 (Available today)

-- Celebration Roast: A rich and savory sausage-style stuffing made from Field Roast grain meat, fresh cut butternut squash, mushrooms and granny smith apples seasoned with a blend of rosemary, thyme and sage.
+- Celebration Roast: A rich and savoury sausage-style stuffing made from Field Roast grain meat, fresh cut butternut squash, mushrooms and granny smith apples seasoned with a blend of rosemary, thyme and sage.
 We then surround the stuffing with our most luxuriant grain meat seasoned with rubbed sage, garlic and lemon juice.
 (Available in October 2012)

-Bite into Field Roast’s sausages, frankfurter or celebration roasts and you’ll experience a rush of fresh flavors and real meaty, juicy texture that will satisfy your craving for high-quality meat, whether you’re vegetarian, flexitarian or a carnivore.
+Bite into Field Roast’s sausages, frankfurter or celebration roasts and you’ll experience a rush of fresh flavours and real meaty, juicy texture that will satisfy your craving for high-quality meat, whether you’re vegetarian, flexitarian or a carnivore.